DenisYaroshevskiy/algorithm_dumpster/README.md

 It also generates the json for benchmark visualisation.

 Inputs: folder with benchmarks, folder where to put the result and a path to the template.

+### one header

+A very hacked together script to generate a single header.
+Single headers are stored in the `single_headers` folder.
+Mostly to use with godbolt.